The characteristic variety for Feigin and Odesskii's elliptic algebras: Abstract

 \section{Abstract}

 This paper examines an algebraic variety that controls an important part of the structure and representation theory of the algebra $Q_{n,k}(E,\tau)$ introduced by Feigin and Odesskii.
 The $Q_{n,k}(E,\tau)$'s are a family of quadratic algebras depending on a pair of coprime integers $n>k\ge 1$, an elliptic curve $E$, and a point $\tau\in E$.
-For fixed $(n,k,E)$ they form a flat family of graded deformations of the polynomial ring on $n$ variables.
 It is already known that the structure and representation theory of $Q_{n,1}(E,\tau)$ is controlled by the geometry associated to $E$ embedded as a degree $n$ normal curve in the projective space $\mathbb P^{n-1}$, and by the way in which the translation automorphism $z\mapsto z+\tau$ interacts with that geometry.
 For $k\ge 2$ a similar phenomenon occurs: $(E,\tau)$ is replaced by $(X_{n/k},\sigma)$ where $X_{n/k}\subseteq\mathbb P^{n-1}$ is the characteristic variety of the title and $\sigma$ is an automorphism of it that is determined by the negative continued fraction for $\frac{n}{k}$.
 There is a surjective morphism $\Phi:E^g \to X_{n/k}$ where $g$ is the length of that continued fraction.
 The main result in this paper is that $X_{n/k}$ is a quotient of $E^g$ by the action of an explicit finite group.
 We also prove some assertions made by Feigin and Odesskii.
 The morphism $\Phi$ is the natural one associated to a particular invertible sheaf $\mathcal L_{n/k}$ on $E^g$.
 The generalized Fourier-Mukai transform associated to $\mathcal L_{n/k}$ sends the set of isomorphism classes of degree-zero invertible $\mathcal O_E$-modules to the set of isomorphism classes of indecomposable locally free $\mathcal O_E$-modules of rank $k$ and degree $n$.
 Thus $X_{n/k}$ has an importance independent of the role it plays in relation to $Q_{n,k}(E,\tau)$.
-The forward $\sigma$-orbit of each point on $X_{n/k}$ determines a point module for $Q_{n,k}(E,\tau)$.
+The backward $\sigma$-orbit of each point on $X_{n/k}$ determines a point module for $Q_{n,k}(E,\tau)$.